Close account popup

 1. Grease and line the base and sides of the KitchenAid 23cm springform pan with baking paper.
 Place 2 rounded scoops of ground coffee into the double filter basket, level and tamper.
 Attach basket to the KitchenAid espresso machine.
 Extract 30 ml of espresso.

 2. Empty the filter basket and wipe it clean of coffee grains.
 Repeat this process two more times.
 Add the water and the liquor to the coffee.
-You need approximately 300mls of coffee liquid.
+You need approximately 300mls of coffee liquid (ideally from an espresso coffee machine).

 3. Place the chocolate, 250ml of cream into a medium-sized saucepan.
 Cook over a medium low heat, stirring until smooth.
 Set aside to cool.